timkulp/ItsNotMagic/Psionics.md

 *Area of Effect* 1d20 feet radius (if uncontrolled) or 1 creature within 20 feet (if controlled)

-*Effect* Empathy projects an emotion into those effected.
+*Effect* Empathy projects an emotion to those effected.
 If the manifestation is controlled, the character can select which emotion to project.
-If the manifestion is uncontrolled, the DM can select an emotion or use the following table to select what is projected to the area of effect.
+If the manifestation is uncontrolled, the DM can select an emotion or use the following table to select what is projected to the area of effect.

 | d4 | Emotion |
 | -- | ------- |